Local differential privacy: Health Data Aggregation

-The rise of technology not only changes the way we work and perform our everyday lives, but also the changes to the health industry is also prominent as a result of the rise of the big data era is emphasized.
-The rapid growth of the health data scale, the limited storage and computation resources of wireless body area sensor networks is becoming a barrier to the development of the health industry to keep up.
+The rapid growth of health data, the limited storage and computation resources of wireless body area sensor networks is becoming a barrier to the development of the health industry to keep up.
 Aiming to solve this, the outsourcing of encrypted health data to the cloud has been an appealing strategy.
 However, there may come potential downsides as do all choices.
-The data aggregation will become more difficult and more vulnerable to data branches of this sensitive information of the patients of the healthcare industry.
+Data aggregation will become more difficult and more vulnerable to data branches of this sensitive information of the patients of the healthcare industry.
 In his academic article, "Privacy-Enhanced and Multifunctional Health Data Aggregation under Differential Privacy Guarantees," Hao Ren and his team proposes a privacy enhanced and multifunctional health data aggregation scheme (PMHA-DP) under differential privacy.
 This aggregation function is designed to protect the aggregated data from cloud servers.
 The performance and evaluation done in their study shows that the proposal leads to less communication overhead than the existing data aggregation models currently in place.

 Internet Connected Vehicles

-The idea of having internet in one's car would only be a dream if this concept was brought up during the last century.
-However, now most updated vehicles contain this feature for the convenience of the users.
-Though convenient, this poses yet another threat to the user's privacy.
-Internet of connected vehicles (IoV) are expected to enable intelligent traffic management, intelligent dynamic information services, intelligent vehicle control, etc. However, vehicles’ data privacy is argued to be a major barrier toward the application and development of IoV, thus causing a wide range of attention.
-Local differential privacy (LDP) is the relaxed version of the privacy standard, differential privacy, and it can protect users’ data privacy against the untrusted third party in the worst adversarial setting.
+A growing number of vehicles contain internet connection for the convenience of the users.
+This poses yet another threat to the user's privacy.
+The Internet of vehicles (IoV) is expected to enable intelligent traffic management, intelligent dynamic information services, intelligent vehicle control, etc. However, vehicles' data privacy is argued to be a major barrier toward the application and development of IoV, thus causing a wide range of attention.
+Local differential privacy (LDP) is the relaxed version of the privacy standard, differential privacy, and it can protect users' data privacy against the untrusted third party in the worst adversarial setting.
 The computational costs of using LDP is one concern among researchers as it is quite expensive to implement for such a specific model given that the model needs high mobility and short connection times.
 Furthermore, as the number of vehicles increases, the frequent communication between vehicles and the cloud server incurs unexpected amounts of communication cost.
 To avoid the privacy threat and reduce the communication cost, researchers propose to integrate federated learning and local differential privacy (LDP) to facilitate the crowdsourcing applications to achieve the machine learning model.